-As East Timor’s capital, Dili is usually the first port of call for those venturing to this oft-forgotten corner of Southeast Asia.
+As the capital city of Timor-Leste, Dili is usually the first port of call for those venturing to this oft-forgotten corner of Southeast Asia.

-It is the archetypal city on the rise; after suffering extensive damage in the post-1999-referendum violence Dili has since gathered serious momentum as the country looks to put its troubled past behind it.
+Dili is the archetypal city on the rise.
+After suffering extensive damage in the post-1999-referendum conflict, Dili has since gathered momentum as the country looks to leave its troubled past behind.

-Travellers can really earn their stripes as they traipse around the streets and soak up the welcoming, if slightly hectic, atmosphere.
+Travellers can earn their stripes as they roam the streets and soak up the welcoming, slightly hectic, atmosphere.

-A 27-metre tall statue of Jesus brings a divine air to proceedings – and fantastic views across the bay – as Dili welcomes all with open arms.
+A 27-metre tall statue of Jesus brings a divine air to proceedings, and fantastic views across the bay, as it symbolically represents Dili welcoming all with open arms.

-Visitors will most likely arrive in by air at Presidente Nicolau Lobato International Airport with the most popular route being from Denpasar (Bali).
+Visitors will most likely arrive at Presidente Nicolau Lobato International Airport from Denpasar (Bali).
 Return flights with Nam Air/Sriwijaya Air cost around $200.
-Air North fly daily from Darwin, Australia and there are also twice weekly flights from Singapore.
+Air North flies daily from Darwin, Australia and there are also twice-weekly flights from Singapore.

 A taxi ride into Dili from the airport costs between $5 and $10.